dcmri/dcmri/docs/source/generated/examples/tools/plot_convolution.rst

  .. code-block:: none

-    Computation time for expconv():  0.036897897720336914 sec
+    Computation time for expconv():  0.04792523384094238 sec
-    Computation time for biexpconv():  0.0 sec
+    Computation time for biexpconv():  0.01994633674621582 sec

 ..
-GENERATED FROM PYTHON SOURCE LINES 95-96
+GENERATED FROM PYTHON SOURCE LINES 101-102

-Using an analytical formula also comes with some improvements in accuracy, which is apparent at lower time resolution:
+The difference in computation time is small in this case, but using an analytical formula also comes with some improvements in accuracy.
+This is apparent at lower time resolution:

 ..
-GENERATED FROM PYTHON SOURCE LINES 96-107
+GENERATED FROM PYTHON SOURCE LINES 102-113

 .. code-block:: Python